 A Bowflex cannot perform the same as a traditional rowing machine and you may not be satisfied with the results.
 There also won’t be a monitor to track the right metrics and you will not be able to row as intensely.

 If you want a traditional rowing machine I recommend checking out the #1 bestselling rowing machine.
-It is similar in price to the lower cost Bowflex machines and will still give you an excellent full-body workout!
+It is similar in price to the lower-cost Bowflex machines and will still give you an excellent full-body workout!

 Just check out all the muscles worked while rowing in this article.

 I hope you enjoyed my Bowflex Rowing Machine article!
-If you have any questions about which model to choose or how to decide between a Bowflex and rowing machine, leave me a comment below.
+If you have any questions about which model to choose or how to decide between a Bowflex and a rowing machine, leave me a comment below.